dsasmblr/JavaScript-jQuery-and-Tampermonkey/README.md

-# tampermonkey-scripts
+# jQuery Tampermonkey Scripts
-Collection of my own personal Tampermonkey scripts!
+Tampermonkey scripts I've written in jQuery, mainly used for YouTube video topics.